Long-as-Python/myCSlabs/README.md

 #### that's my first year labs in NUWM
 ### list of labs
 * lab8
-    - this lab is about matrix
 * lab7
-    - in this lab i was learnig arrays
 * lab5
-    - this lab is about functions and cycles
 <table>
     <tr>
         <td>lab</td>